scrapinghub/frontera/docs/source/topics/frontier-backends.rst

 Writing your own backend
 ========================

-Writing your own frontier backend is easy.
-Each backend component is a single Python class inherited from :class:`Backend` and using one or all of :class:`Queue`, :class:`Metadata` and :class:`States`.
+Each backend component is a single Python class inherited from :class:`Backend <frontera.core.components.Backend>` or :class:`DistributedBackend <frontera.core.components.DistributedBackend>` and using one or all of :class:`Queue`, :class:`Metadata` and :class:`States`.

-:class:`FrontierManager` will communicate with active :class:`Backend` through the methods described below.
+:class:`FrontierManager` will communicate with active backend through the methods described below.

 .. autoclass:: frontera.core.components.Backend